Lachie Schultz: AFL career

 Schultz played almost every game in 2022 kicking 30 goals in a career-best season.
-He was awarded the Glendinning-Allan Medal for his performance during the round three Western Derby, in which he collected 23 disposals and kicked two goals.
+Schultz finished second in Fremantle’s leading goalkicker award behind former teammate Rory Lobb, who kicked 36 goals for the season.
+During the year, Schultz was awarded the Glendinning–Allan Medal for his performance during the round three Western Derby, in which he collected 23 disposals and kicked two goals.
+Schultz was among Fremantle's best during round 17 against St Kilda at Marvel Stadium, kicking two goals.